Export Control Laws are a set of federal regulations that govern how information and

 - Any engagement with embargoed or comprehensively sanctioned countries

-Interactions with North Korea, Syria, Iran, Cuba or the Crimean Region of the Ukraine are heavily regulated by the federal government.
-A license may be required even for teaching or scholarly interaction.
-Targeted sanctions may also apply to engagements with Russia, China, Venezuela, or other countries.
+The federal government heavily regulates interactions with North Korea, Syria, Iran, Cuba, and specific regions of Ukraine.
+A license may be required even for teaching or scholarly exchange.
+Targeted sanctions may also apply to engaging with students and faculty in Russia, China, Venezuela, or other countries.

 - Shipping research equipment or samples internationally